-Uncontrolled dogs have potential to causeAny dog may be seized if it is considered to be not under control and/or likely to cause annoyance nuisance, distress or damage to any person or property.
+Any dog may be seized if it is considered to be not under control and/or likely to cause annoyance, distress or damage to any person or property.
 A dog is considered to be 'not under control' if it is at large on land or premises without the consent of the occupier or person in charge of that property.
-The provisions of section 52 of the Act apply to the control of dogs generally.